Support for People with FTD

 Accept the diagnosis, and take steps to learn about it.
 Visit the “What Is FTD?” section for more information and resources.

 Develop a routine.
 FTD will almost certainly result in changes to your current daily or weekly routine, so it’s critical to develop a new structure.
 Try volunteering with an organization or cause you support.
 Do things you like and stay connected to friends.
-Build healthy eating, exercise and sleep habits into your routine.
+Build healthy eating, exercise, and sleep habits into your routine.

 Get support.
 FTD can be a very lonely disease.
 Finding others who understand what it is like to be diagnosed can offer emotional support and practical tips for coping in daily life.
-The best way to learn about options for face-to-face support is to contact the AFTD HelpLine at 866-507-7222 or email@example.com.
+The best way to learn about options for face-to-face or online support is to contact the AFTD HelpLine at 866-507-7222 or email@example.com.

 Pick your battles.
 Not everyone will understand FTD or the effect it has on your life.
 Some people you think you can count on will disappoint you.
 Invest energy in those who listen and try to help.